zengxiong111/14-consistency-of-least-square-for-fullobserved-LTI/README.md

-Implement least square estimator on different fully observed controllable LTI systems to verify the statistical consistency of least square estimator.
+Am implementation of the least square estimator on different fully observed controllable LTI systems to verify the statistical consistency of least square estimator.

 **Reference**